switchmode/switchmode/CONTRIBUTING.md

 - Does the difference in terms for "open projects" and "closed projects" make sense in light of your experience?
 Do you think those different terms track clients' expectations?

-- What important terms from your own form is missing in this one?
+- What important terms from your own form are missing in this one?

 - Have your company's lawyers take a look and provide feedback.
 They can submit anonymously, via e-mail, if they're so inclined.